As we are closing in on the end of the year, it’s time to summarize some of the events that happened in the turbulent season of 2020.

 HIFK faced FC Honka away in the beginning of September.
 After a massive defensive mistake by FC Honkas Lucas Kaufmann, Sakari Tukiainen retrieved the ball just outside FC Honka’s box and placed the ball behind Markus Uusitalo.
 After this HIFK adopted a very defensive tactic and managed to play out the clock and get three points from a tough opponent.

 After the international break it was time for the season’s first Stadin Derby.
 Pundits speculated that HIFK didn’t have a chance.
 But as we’ve already once concluded in this article, what people think and what happens can be two different things.
 At the end of the first half it was 3-1 to HIFK, and spectators (certainly of both sides) were shocked.
 To make it even more dramatic, HJK equalized to 3-3.
 But HIFK didn’t give up.
 Once again Moshtagh Yaghoubi was standing behind the ball in the last minutes of the match.
 This time his free kick found Eero-Matti Auvinen, who scored and made it 4-3.
-HIFK had one its first Stadin Derby since 2016 – a massive upset for HJK – and the socially distanced partying was ready to begin!
+HIFK had won its first Stadin Derby since 2016 – a massive upset for HJK – and the socially distanced partying was ready to begin!

 The rest of the season was tougher and didn’t involve a lot of high points.
 HIFK would go a complete month without getting a victory after its historical win against HJK.
 The chances of HIFK reaching the upper half of the table were still there, but obviously worsened by the poor run of results.
 By the time HIFK got its first win in seven matches, against RoPS, the coronavirus situation had taken a turn for the worse.
 Teams were forced to go into quarantine as players had tested positive for the virus.
 Time was running out to find dates to play the postponed fixtures – let alone the Challenger and Championship series after the regular season.
 On the 29th of October, it was announced that Veikkausliiga would conclude at the end of the regular season.
 HIFK played one more match, against FC Lahti in Lahti in front of an empty stadium.
 The match ended in defeat and meant that HIFK would finish 8th the year 2020, which certainly was a disappointment for many supporters and the squad itself.

 After the season ended, HIFK ended up in the newspapers for a completely different reason.
-The eventual conclusion of this turn of events was that HIFK and Impress Europe parted ways.
+The eventual conclusion of these events was that HIFK and Impress Europe parted ways.
 New investors will shortly be offered the chance to purchase shares in HIFK Fotboll AB through a share issue.
 The Finnish FA’s licence committee decided earlier this month that all Veikkausliiga teams, including HIFK’s, licences will be renewed for the 2021 season.
 So now all focus turns to the next year.
 Season tickets have been on sale since the 13th of November, and you can buy yours at lippu.fi/hifkfotboll